 “Kanagi, can you control the docking ports from your position?”
 Laura broke in and Dimitri, knowing where she was going, nodded in agreement.
 It was the only way any of them could go without resolving themselves to disagreeable deaths.

 “That was the entire reason why I stole control of Olympus, Laura.
 At your current trajectory, you should be here in fifty-six hours…I’ll make it that long.
 That’s not the only problem though.
 Even if I get you hooked up to the station that doesn’t mean that I’ll be able to keep Geary and Wang from greeting you at the door as you come in.”

-“No Sir,” Rukia lamented, and, after a moment; “But that doesn’t necessarily mean anything.
-Without any communications with Earth…well, we just don’t know.
+“No, sir,” Rukia lamented, and, after a moment said, “But that doesn’t necessarily mean anything.
+Without any communications with Earth… well, we just don’t know.
 I tried to explain that to Alex…I mean ‘Wang’…but with Geary breathing down his neck, he just wouldn’t listen.
 There are a million different things that could have changed about the launch-time or flight-plan that would affect our ability to locate it.
 There’s no way to know for absolute sure that she’s not coming until the damn thing’s only twelve hours away or closer.
 So it will be…what…like two and a half days before I can narrow the search enough to say, definitively, one way or another.”

 “Rukia?”
 Laura piped.

 “Do Alex and Nick know that you’ve been in contact with the Daedalus?”

 “Not yet…no. Wang isn’t the complete idiot Geary is, however.
 It won’t be long before he figures out how to, at least, monitor the com.
 I’ll know if that happens though so…oh shit.”
 Rukia cut the communication completely and Laura’s first reaction was to re-establish the channel.
 Dimitri said “no” however and, being blind, there was little she could do about it.